ceph/ceph-ansible/README.md

-# Ansible role: Ceph common
+# Ansible role: Ceph Common

-This role does several things prior to bootstrap your Ceph cluster:
+This role does several things prior to bootstrapping your Ceph cluster:

-* Checks the system and validate that Ceph can be installed
+* Checks the system and validates that Ceph can be installed
 * Tunes the operating system if the node is an OSD server
 * Installs Ceph
-* Generates the `ceph.conf`
+* Generates `ceph.conf`

 # Requirements